What are the risk factors for breast cancer?

-Hormone therapy with estrogen (often combined with progesterone) has been used for many years to help relieve symptoms of menopause and to help prevent osteoporosis (thinning of the bones).
-Earlier studies suggested it might have other health benefits as well, but these benefits have not been found in more recent, better designed studies.
+Hormone therapy with estrogen (often combined with progesterone) has been used for many years to help relieve symptoms of menopause and help prevent osteoporosis (thinning of the bones).
 This treatment goes by many names, such as post-menopausal hormone therapy (PHT), hormone replacement therapy (HRT), and menopausal hormone therapy (MHT).

 There are 2 main types of hormone therapy.
-For women who still have a uterus (womb), doctors generally prescribe both estrogen and progesterone (known as combined hormone therapy or HT).
+For women who still have a uterus (womb), doctors generally prescribe estrogen and progesterone (known as combined hormone therapy or HT).
 Progesterone is needed because estrogen alone can increase the risk of cancer of the uterus.
-For women who no longer have a uterus (those who've had a hysterectomy), estrogen alone can be prescribed.
-This is commonly known as estrogen replacement therapy (ERT) or just estrogen therapy (ET).
+For women who’ve had a hysterectomy (those who no longer have a uterus), estrogen alone can be used.
+This is known as estrogen replacement therapy (ERT) or just estrogen therapy (ET).

-Some studies suggest that breastfeeding may slightly lower breast cancer risk, especially if it is continued for 1½ to 2 years.
-But this has been a difficult area to study, especially in countries such as the United States, where breastfeeding for this long is uncommon.
+Some studies suggest that breastfeeding may slightly lower breast cancer risk, especially if it’s continued for 1½ to 2 years.
+But this has been hard to study, especially in countries like the United States, where breastfeeding for this long is uncommon.

-One explanation for this possible effect may be that breastfeeding reduces a woman’s total number of lifetime menstrual cycles (similar to starting menstrual periods at a later age or going through early menopause).
+The explanation for this possible effect may be that breastfeeding reduces a woman’s total number of lifetime menstrual cycles (the same as starting menstrual periods at a later age or going through early menopause).

-Many studies have looked for a link between what women eat and breast cancer risk, but so far the results have been conflicting.
-Some studies have indicated that diet may play a role, while others found no evidence that diet influences breast cancer risk.
-For example, a recent study found a higher risk of breast cancer in women who ate more red meat.
+Many studies have been done looking for a link between certain diets and breast cancer risk, but so far the results have been conflicting.
+Results of some studies have shown that diet may play a role, while others showed no evidence that diet influences breast cancer risk.

-Studies have also looked at vitamin levels, again with inconsistent results.
-Some studies actually found an increased risk of breast cancer in women with higher levels of certain nutrients.
+Studies looking at vitamin levels have had inconsistent results.
+And some studies have found that higher levels of certain nutrients increased the risk for breast cancer in women.
 So far, no study has shown that taking vitamins reduces breast cancer risk.
-This is not to say that there is no point in eating a healthy diet.
-A diet low in fat, low in red meat and processed meat, and high in fruits and vegetables might have other health benefits.
+This is not to say that there’s no point in eating a healthy diet.
+A diet low in fat, low in red meat and processed meat, and high in fruits and vegetables can have other health benefits.

-Most studies have found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
-But many studies of women in the United States have not linked breast cancer risk to dietary fat intake.
-Researchers are still not sure how to explain this apparent disagreement.
+Many studies of women in the United States have not linked breast cancer risk to fat in the diet.
+Still, studies have found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
+Researchers are still not sure how to explain this.
 It may be at least partly due to the effect of diet on body weight (see below).
-Also, studies comparing diet and breast cancer risk in different countries are complicated by other differences (like activity level, intake of other nutrients, and genetic factors) that might also affect breast cancer risk.
+Also, studies comparing diet and breast cancer risk in different countries are complicated by other differences (such as activity level, intake of other nutrients, and genetic factors) that might also affect breast cancer risk.

-More research is needed to understand the effect of the types of fat eaten on breast cancer risk.
-But it is clear that calories do count, and fat is a major source of calories.
-High-fat diets can lead to being overweight or obese, which is a breast cancer risk factor.
-A diet high in fat has also been shown to influence the risk of developing several other types of cancer, and intake of certain types of fat is clearly related to heart disease risk.
+More research is needed to better understand the effect of the types of fat eaten on breast cancer risk.
+It’s clear that calories do count, and fat is a major source of calories.
+High-fat diets can lead to being overweight or obese, which is a known breast cancer risk factor.
+A diet high in fat is also a risk factor for some other types of cancer.
+And intake of certain types of fat is clearly related to higher risk of heart disease.